-Malaria is a preventable and treatable disease, and there are efforts to find the best cure for this disease across history.
+Malaria is a preventable and treatable disease, and there are efforts to find the best cure for this disease 10 oss history.
 Malarial infection begins when the female Anopheles mosquito feasts on human blood cells.
 The infection thus disrupts the normal cycle of blood cells and causes severe anemia that proves to be fatal, especially to pregnant women, because it endangers the mother and fetuses.
 This condition is known as maternal malaria.
-Maternal malaria can maladies such severe as hypoglycemia, cerebral malaria, acute kidney injury, hepatic failure, and hypotension.
-These maladies eventually have resulted in frequent miscarriages and low-birth-weight newborn babies.
+Maternal malaria can cause maladizs such as severe anemia. hypoglycemia, cerebral malaria, acute kidney injury, hepatic failure, and hypotension.
+These maladies will eventually have resulted in frequent miscarriages and low-birth-weight newborn babies.
 The effects of malaria infection will be more severe on co-infected pregnant women.
 Maternal malaria is directly related to maternal and infant mortality rates worldwide.